 The exploration of singular integrals originated from the study of singular convolution operators, such as the Hilbert and Riesz transforms.
 Calder\'{o}n and Zygmund \cite{CZ} extended the concept of the Hilbert transform on $\R$ to the convolution type of singular integral operators on $\R^{n}$.
 The core of this theory lies in the invariance of regularity and cancellation conditions under the one-parameter dilation group on $\R^{n}$ defined by $\delta(x_1, \ldots, x_n) = (\delta x_1, \ldots, \delta x_n)$, $\delta>0$.
 Certainly, the classical singular integrals, maximal functions, and multipliers exhibit invariance under one-parameter dilations.

-However, the translation or dilation invariance is not essential for the theory.
-David and Journ\'{e} \cite{DJ} first formulated the famous $T1$ theorem, which gives a characterization of the $L^2$ boundedness for Calder\'{o}n-Zygmund operators, which is a class of operators of non-convolution type without either of the two invariances.
-Soon after, Journ\'{e} \cite{Jou} used the vector-valued Calder\'{o}n--Zygmund theory to establish a bi-parameter $T1$ theorem for a class of non-convolution singular integral operators on product spaces.
-This generalized the multi-parameter theory due to Fefferman and Stein \cite{FS}, which studied convolution operators satisfying certain quantitative properties enjoyed by tensor products of operators of Calder\'{o}n-Zygmund type, as for instance the double Hilbert transform $\R^2$.
-Subsequently, Pott and Vilarroya \cite{PV} gave a new type of the $T1$ theorem on product spaces, where the vector-valued formulations are replaced by several new mixed type conditions.
-Interestingly, it was shown in \cite{G} that the vector-valued formulations of Journ\'{e} \cite{Jou} are equivalent to the full and partial kernel assumptions of Pott and Vilarroya \cite{PV} for bi-parameter singular integrals.
+It is well known that the translation or dilation invariance is not essential for the theory.
+David and Journ\'{e} \cite{DJ} first formulated the famous $T1$ theorem, which gives a characterization of the $L^2$ boundedness for Calder\'{o}n--Zygmund operators, which is a class of operators of non-convolution type without either of the two invariances.
+Soon after, Journ\'{e} \cite{J85} used the vector-valued Calder\'{o}n--Zygmund theory to establish a bi-parameter $T1$ theorem for a class of non-convolution singular integral operators on product spaces.
+This generalized the multi-parameter theory due to Fefferman and Stein \cite{FS}, which studied convolution operators satisfying certain quantitative properties enjoyed by tensor products of operators of Calder\'{o}n--Zygmund type, as for instance the double Hilbert transform $\R^2$.
+Subsequently, Pott and Vilarroya \cite{PV} gave a new type of the $T1$ theorem on product spaces by means of several new mixed type conditions instead of the vector-valued formulations.
+Interestingly, it was shown in \cite{G} that the vector-valued formulations of Journ\'{e} \cite{J85} are equivalent to the full and partial kernel assumptions of Pott and Vilarroya \cite{PV} for bi-parameter singular integrals.
 Such result was extended to arbitrarily many parameter setting in \cite{Ou} using mixed type characterizing conditions.
 See \cite{CF80, CF85, Fef86, Fef87, Fef88, FL, MPTT, RS} for more developments about the multi-parameter theory.

 In terms of the multi-parameter theory, it is widely accepted that the Zygmund dilation